Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Riemannian optimization approaches

 In the following, we consider the case where the rank $k$ is known but the sparsity parameter $s$ is not.
 Our main application of blind deconvolution falls exactly into this category for the special case $k=1$.
 Both methods proposed above can be made adaptive with respect to $s$ by selecting in every step a threshold on the row norm to decide which rows to keep.
 A well established approach is soft thresholding.
 Here we show that such an approach can be interpreted as a Riemannian proximal gradient method on the manifold $\mathcal M_k$.
 We remark that soft thresholding could in principle also be applied to the rank if it is unknown but this case is not considered.

 The method is derived as follows.
 For unknown $s$, to promote a row-sparse solution it is common to use the $(1,2)$-norm

 as a convex penalty.
+Here, $X(i,:)$ denotes the $i$-th row of $X$.
 The task is then to minimize the function $f(x) + \mu g(x)$ with a penalty parameter $\mu > 0$.
 Note that $g$ is not differentiable in points $X$ having zero rows.
 Since both the function $f$ and $g$ are convex on $\R^{M \times N}$, an intuitive approach would be to consider methods like the proximal gradient descent as presented, e.g., in~\cite{Boyd2013,Beck2017}.
 These methods consist in applying the so called prox operator to $\mu g$ after the gradient step for $f$.
 However, prox operators are usually defined on convex domains.
 In our case, we consider a non-convex definition on the manifold $\mathcal M_k$ instead:

 For general $g$, we cannot evaluate such an operator easily, as it technically involves optimization of a local Lipschitz function on a manifold.
 However, as it turns out, for the particular choice of the $(1,2)$-norm, and for inputs $Y \in \mathcal M_k$, the prox operator simply coincides with the prox operator on the full space $\R^{M \times N}$, since the latter does not increase the rank.
 Its closed form solution is given via soft thresholding of rows.
 For completeness we provide a proof of this observation.